 Testing of Classes of Output Data

-Criterion for testing of the classes output looks analogously.
+The criterion for testing the class's output looks analogously.

 It should be noted that often these three criteria are in good agreement with each other.

 Imagine your program is designed to account for the personnel of the enterprise.
 Most likely it will have the following functions:

 - Dismiss from work

 - To employ